ga4gh/fasp-scripts/scripts/README.md

 Script: [FASPScriptGWAS.py](https://github.com/ga4gh/fasp-scripts/blob/master/fasp/scripts/FASPScriptGWAS.py)

+- Runs the same workflow as the Horizontal Demo
 - Queries Discovery Search for Thousand Genomes non-annotated recalibrated vcf file for Chromosome 21, obtaining prefixed DRS ids for the file.
 - Resolves which DRS server needs to be called to obtain a URL to access the file.
 - Submits the GWAS WDL workflow to the DNAStack WES Server using the URL provided by DRS.